titon/framework/readme.md

 #### Hack Strict Mode ####

-For the most part, Titon strives to be strict mode only.
+For the most part, Titon strives to be strict compliant.
 This can be very challenging, but with Hack's built-in type checker, it couldn't be easier.
 Simply run the following command to check for strict issues.

 ```bash
 /vagrant/bin/type-check